After hours: 5 rules for regulating employee moonlighting

-Most of the time, moonlighting poses no conflict with your organization’s work.
+Most of the time, working the gig economy or otherwise moonlighting poses no conflict with your organization’s work.

-A court decided it was legitimate for the U.S. Postal Service to demote Denise after her Mary Kay cosmetics business began taking up too much of her workday.
+Case in point: A court decided it was legitimate for the U.S. Postal Service to demote Denise after her Mary Kay cosmetics business began taking up too much of her workday.
 Denise, who is black, sued for race discrimination.

 She argued that the Post Office ignored it when a white male employee delivered Avon orders on duty.
 But Denise had solicited fellow employees and even customers to buy her products and become sales reps.
 The court said the punishments could differ without being race discrimination.
 (Roland v.
-U.S. Postal Service, No. 06-12261, 11th Cir.)
+U.S. Postal Service, 11th Cir.)

 How hard is it to crack down?